-oses, please complete the following: ame of FWE as it appears on NBCOT or state license e: BCOT number: OR ate license number: State: a select the control of the CMA conscious I agree to remain in communication with the escnool throughout the rw experience. um link at https://healthsciences.nova.edu/ot/mot/index.htm t/doctor-occupational-therapy/otd/curriculum.html (OTD) cess the NSU library and information regarding the Dr.OT tuition voucher programs.
-I have either collaborated on the FLOTEC Site e Specific Objectives, or I have selected and reviewed objectives for my site with a representative f from NSU.
-I certify that I am adequately prepared to se rve as a FWE through one of the following (please check at least one): o I have attended a FWE Workshop, such a s offered by AOTA, FLOTEC, or other entity o Completion of AOTA "Self-Assessment To ool for Fieldwork Educator Competency" o I have demonstrated service competency y through years of direct patient care o I have developed a peer-reviewed FW ed lucation program with manual o Other (describe): Printed name and credentials Signature and date Timed harie and credentials Signature and date
+lame of FWE as it appears on NBCOT or state license oses, please complete the following: ianie of twe as it appears of Aboot of State Reense - IDCOTb IBCOT number: OR tate license number: State: I agree to remain in communication with the school throughout the FW experience. • um link at https://healthsciences.nova.edu/ot/mot/index.html :/doctor-occupational-therapy/otd/curriculum.html (OTD) I have received information about how to acc ess the NSU library and information regarding the Dr.OT tuition voucher programs.
+Specific Objectives, or I have selected and reviewed objectives for my site with a representative fr rom NSU. ve as a FWE through one of the following (please check at least one): o I have attended a FWE Workshop, such as s offered by AOTA, FLOTEC, or other entity o Completion of AOTA "Self-Assessment Too ol for Fieldwork Educator Competency" through years of direct patient care o I have demonstrated service competency fear of affect patient care o I have demonstrated service competency o I have developed a peer-reviewed FW edu o I have developed a peer-reviewed FW edu o I have developed a peer-reviewed FW edu o I have developed a peer-reviewed FW edu